 Instructor: Rasky

 Opinion Writing: Read Less [-]

-JOURN 255 Law and Ethics 3 Units
+JOURN 255 Media Ethics 1.5 Unit

-Terms offered: Fall 2019, Fall 2018, Fall 2017
+Terms offered: Fall 2020, Fall 2019, Fall 2018

-The first eight weeks will concentrate on First Amendment and media law, including libel and slander, privacy, free press/fair trial conflicts, and litigation arising from controversial reporting methods.
-The closing weeks will focus on ethical dilemmas faced by reporters and editors.
+Media Ethics will concentrate on ethical dilemmas faced by reporters and editors.
 Using case studies, readings and guest lecturers, the course examines the murkier conflicts that don't necessarily make it to court but nevertheless force difficult newsroom decision-making.
-Law and Ethics: Read More [+]
+What should journalists do?
+How should they justify their decisions?
+This course examines key ethical questions facing journalists, many of which took root in a pre-digital era.
+The central premise of this course is that journalism has the capacity to challenge social injustice, which is one reason to participate in and protect the profession.
+At the same time, dominant journalism has regularly dehumanized marginalized communities.

-Rules & Requirements
+Media Ethics: Read More [+] Rules & Requirements

 Prerequisites: 200 or consent of instructor

 Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Fall and/or spring: 7 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.